rothgar/netdata-wiki/ap.chart.sh.md

 3. For each interface found, it creates 6 charts:

    - Number of Connected clients
-   - Bandwidth
+   - Bandwidth for all clients
-   - Packets
+   - Packets for all clients
-   - Transmit Issues
+   - Transmit Issues for all clients
-   - Average Signal
+   - Average Signal among all clients
-   - Average Bitrate (including average expected throughput)
+   - Average Bitrate (including average expected throughput) among all clients

-   All the above (except the number of connected clients) are averages for all connected clients.

    Example: